OwenJanssen/CS-396-Divvy-Bikes/README.md

 KNN_and_Decision_Tree.ipynb: This file contains code for KNN and decision tree models.
 It contains a Chi-Squared test used to select the features used in the models.
 Additionally, it contains methods for visualizing performance of models and finding optimal parameters for the model.
 As parameters were optimized they could be added or removed from the grid search manually.

 MergeData.ipynb: This file contains the method used to merge all monthly data files into one file and add additional fields for each ride.
 Some of these fields are weather data sourced from the chicago_hourly_weather_data.csv file.

+K means.ipynb: This file contains the code for the k means clustering model.
+It uses KMeans, SSE, and graphs of the silhouette scores to determine the best values for k.